Student Absences/Excusing Children

-Students occasionally may be absent from school for valid reasons: for example, illness, death in the immediate family, family emergency, observance of a religious holiday, situations beyond the control of the student, or circumstances that cause parents reasonable concern for the safety or health of the student.
+Students occasionally may be absent from school for valid reasons: for example, illness, death in the immediate family, family emergency, observance of a religious holiday, situations beyond the control of the student, mental or behavioral health reasons, or circumstances that cause parents reasonable concern for the safety or health of the student.
 Students who are absent for these reasons will be given an opportunity to make up missed school work.
 Taking students out of school for vacations is discouraged and is considered an unexcused absence.
+Staff are not required to provide work for such absences.

 Students are not allowed to leave the school grounds during the school day except for those elementary children who go home for lunch.
 At times, it may be necessary for your child to be excused early from school for medical or dental appointments, family emergencies, etc. Such requests should be directed to the office.